pkalivas/radiate/docs/source/engine/index.md

     !!! warning "Stopping Condition"

-        The engine's iterator is an 'infinite iterator', meaning it will continue to produce epochs until a stopping condition, a `break` or a `return` is met.
+        The engine's iterator is an 'streaming' or 'infinite iterator', meaning it will continue to produce epochs until a stopping condition, a `break` or a `return` is met.
 So, unless you want to run the engine indefinitely, you should always use a method like `take`, `until`, or `last` to limit the number of epochs produced.

 === ":fontawesome-brands-python: Python"